edm00se/blog/_posts/2015-02-09-a-quick-note-on-JARs.md

 <a href="{{ site.url }}/images/post_images/JARs/StockJvmPropertiesJvmLibExt.png" data-toggle="tooltip" title="we can put our JARs in the jvm/lib/ext folder"><img src="{{ site.url }}/images/post_images/JARs/StockJvmPropertiesJvmLibExt.png" class="img-responsive center-block" /></a>

-So, without the need to edit the java.policy file, this makes things a much easier sell to your admins (even though I recommend just buying them their beverage of choice <i class="twa twa-beer"></i>), as adding an industry accepted library to your server stack has a whole different tone than potentially scaring them with words like "grant" and "java.security.AllPermission".
+So, without the need to edit the java.policy file, this makes things a much easier sell to your admins (even though I recommend just buying them their beverage of choice :beer:), as adding an industry accepted library to your server stack has a whole different tone than potentially scaring them with words like "grant" and "java.security.AllPermission".
 One still needs access to the file system, so it may not do some people a lot of good; which is why, going forward with this series, I'll be making the effort to give every GSON specific task I perform a fair shake with the equivalent using the _com.ibm.commons.util.io.json_ package.

 ### See It In Action
 <div class="row">